SunnyTseng/sunny_website/content/authors/admin/_index.md

 - 🎨 I'm a scientific infographic designer, blending art and science.
 Check out my [portfolio](https://sunnytseng.ca/science/)

 - 🐦 I'm an ornithologist specializing in avian acoustic research, passionate about recording bird sounds for storytelling.
-Most of my field recording collection (~300 species around the world) can be found on [Xeno-Canto](https://xeno-canto.org/contributor/SPMWIWZKKC)
+Most of my field recording collection can be found on [Xeno-Canto](https://xeno-canto.org/contributor/SPMWIWZKKC)